🇵🇱

 💡 Tips

-• Apply as early as possible - processing times are long
+• File your application as early as possible — backlogs are significant, especially in Warsaw and Krakow

-• The stamp (stempel) allows legal stay and work while waiting
+• The stamped application confirmation (stempel) allows you to stay and work legally while waiting

 Temporary Residence Permit (Business Activity)